greg-raven/Uncommon-Sense/_posts/2023-04-07-new-manner-of-thinking.md

 ---
-title: 'New manner of thinking'
+title: "New manner of thinking"
 layout: post
 categories:
 - knowledge